VU-Programming/OOFP-snake/README.md

 ## 2.3 Snake reverse mode

 Using the feedback from 3 other students from the peer review, you will improve your implementation of Snake.
-It is up to you to decide which suggestion from your fellow students make sense, you do not have to follow up on all suggestions.
-It is OK to improve your code by drawing inspiration from the code your reviewed from other students, but do not copy the code of other students!
+It is up to you to decide which suggestions from your fellow students make sense, you do not have to follow up on all suggestions.
+It is OK to improve your code by drawing inspiration from the code you reviewed from other students, but do not copy the code of other students!

 For assignment 2.3 you should additionally implement a reverse mode which allows the player to rewind the game to an earlier state.
 When reverse mode is enabled, on each step the snake game returns to the previous game state.
 When reverse mode is disabled again, the game will progress as normal from the point to which you reversed.
 Hence, you can rewind the game for a number of steps and then continue playing from this state.
 Reverse mode should not be implemented for assignment 2.1.